1. Complete your application

 Develop for Good swag.
 Step aside, Balenciaga.
 Making sure our volunteers feel appreciated is very important to us!

 After prospective nonprofit clients submit proposals, our Product Leads manually screen them to ensure that projects utilize technologies students are familiar with and that there are no budgetary, legal, or ethical concerns.
-Nonprofits that pass this initial review are accepted into our program and pay a flat fee of $1,000 to participate in our program (all of which is invested back into sustaining Develop for Good as a nonprofit ourselves!).
+Clients are charged a $1,000 flat fee to participate in our program (all of which is invested back into volunteer swag as well as sustaining Develop for Good as a nonprofit itself!).

-The project scoping phase begins in the first 4 out of 16 weeks.
-During this time, project teams will work with nonprofit clients to mutually decide on a tangible technical deliverable to be completed by the end of the program.
-There is a possibility the deliverable may not be exactly what the client initially described in their proposal, whether it's because the team identifies a more optimal solution, or because the team determines only a phase of the larger product can be feasibly completed in the given time frame.
-Mentors play an important role in helping students determine a well-scope deliverable, broken into tangible milestones throughout the program.
-Once a mutual agreement is met, new Product Requirements Documents and Statements of Work are signed by all participants before the project development phase begins.
+The project scoping phase begins in the first month.
+During this time, your mentee(s) will work with their nonprofit client to mutually decide on a tangible technical deliverable to be completed by the end of the program.
+There is a possibility the deliverable may not be exactly what the client initially described in their proposal, whether it's because the student team identifies a more optimal solution, or because the team determines only a phase of the larger product can be feasibly completed in the given time frame.
+Once a mutual agreement is met, a new Product Requirements Document is approved by all participants before the project development phase begins.

 1:1 Mentors meet with their mentee individually for 30 minutes a week to provide personalized guidance.
 Weekly 1:1 meetings occur between Thursday - Saturday.
 1:1 Mentor applicants are able to indicate which days/times they're available on the mentor application.